Train to become an accredited commercial mediator and learn to resolve disputes within and between companies ( Module 2 | Online)

 These findings are in keeping with earlier research conducted by IMI, which found that approximately 80% of companies wish to increasingly use commercial mediation to resolve internal and business-to-business disputes, whether domestically or internationally.

 The organisers of this training

 The Swiss Chamber of Commercial Mediation, Section Romandie (CSMC-R) is offering this Toolkit Company training with the support of the Geneva Chamber of Commerce and Industry (CCIG).
 Toolkit Company is Dutch company specialised in negotiation and commercial mediation training worldwide.
 It has done trainings in all 5 continents of the world.
 For references see here.
-The company has designed the assessment tool for mediators who want to become IMI certified and closely collaborates with and ACB Foundation – the Dutch accredited QAP for mediators, mediation advocacy and cross-cultural mediation.
+The company has designed the assessment tool for mediators who want to become IMI certified and offers a Dutch IMI accredited Qualified Assessment Program, QAP, for mediators, mediation advocate/advisors and cross-cultural mediation.
 It is a Netherlands-based institute that teaches in several countries and has designed this course to teach pragmatic and practical ways of preventing, planning for, preparing, managing, conducting and closing commercial dispute resolution processes.
-The training includes 40 recognised Continuing Professional Development (CPD) hours, for people seeking to become CSMC/SKWM and/or FSM/SDM commercial mediators.
+The training includes 55 recognised Continuing Professional Development (CPD) hours, for people seeking to become CSMC/SKWM and/or FSM/SDM commercial mediators.

 Merging science and commercial practice

 This course is designed to teach state of the art best practices. meeting the highest academic and international standards in commercial mediation.
 It is based on the book Toolkit Generating Outcomes a pioneering work in the field of ADR, which is provided in electronic format as companion texts to the training.